Co-founder, Grassroots Baseball

 “Grassroots baseball is where it all begins.
 It’s the excitement of getting your first glove.
 It’s the incredible sense of pride you feel from putting on your team’s cap and jersey.
 It’s meeting your teammates and the sense of being a part of something bigger.
 The Grassroots baseball experience provides a foundation for life on so many levels.”

 Jeff Idelson spent 33 years in baseball, the last 25 with the National Baseball Hall of Fame & Museum in Cooperstown, New York.
 He served as president for the last 11 years, retiring after Hall of Fame Weekend in July.

-He oversees the daily operation of the non-profit, educational institution, whose mission is to honor excellence, preserve history and connect generations.
+He oversaw the daily operation of the non-profit, educational institution, whose mission is to honor excellence, preserve history and connect generations.
 The organization opened its doors in 1939 and today employs nearly 90 full-time staff members, welcoming an average of 300,000 visitors annually and more than 18 million patrons overall.

 Jeff joined the National Baseball Hall of Fame and Museum on September 26, 1994, after 15 months as assistant vice president and senior press officer for the 1994 World Cup of soccer.
 Prior, Jeff served as director of media relations and publicity for the New York Yankees from 1989-1993, where he made every road trip and served as the liaison for local and national media to the team, front office and ownership.